 Aboriginal law & justice

-- Percentage of the prison population in the Northern Territory which is Indigenous .
-The NT has the highest incarceration rate per 100,000 people .
+- Percentage of the prison population in the Northern Territory that is Aboriginal.
+The NT has the highest incarceration rate per 100,000 people.

-- Percentage of the prison population in Australia which is Indigenous .
-Aboriginal people make up 2.5% of the Australian population.
+- Percentage of the prison population in Australia that is Aboriginal.
+Aboriginal people make up 3% of the Australian population.

-- Percentage by which the Indigenous imprisonment rate of NSW rose between 2001 and 2008 .
+- Percentage by which the Aboriginal imprisonment rate of NSW rose between 2001 and 2008.

-- Times an Aboriginal person is more likely to be the victim of a homicide than a non-Aboriginal person.
+- Times higher: The probability that an Aboriginal person is the victim of a homicide, compared to a non-Aboriginal person.
 One in 10 homicide victims is Aboriginal.

 - Percentage of people involved in police custody incidents who are Aboriginal.